Phone-GWP-group

 How much packaging is generated by Christmas gifts each year?

-Estimates suggest that only 1% of overall household packaging is toy packaging.
-Around 80% of toys use card and paper packaging, which is fully recyclable.
+Estimates suggest that only 1% of overall household packaging is dedicated to toy packaging, and around 80% of toys utilise card and paper packaging, which is fully recyclable.

 Similar Christmas packaging facts also include:

-• At least one of the gifts you order online will likely use bubble wrap as a protective layer for shipping (inside the outer eCommerce box), but did you know its original purpose was a textured wallpaper?
+• At least one of the gifts that you order online will likely use bubble wrap as a protective layer for shipping (inside the outer eCommerce box), but did you know its original purpose was as textured wallpaper?

-• People in the UK use 189 million batteries over Christmas (and throw away seven batteries over this period).
+• People in the UK use 189 million batteries over the Christmas period and throw away seven million batteries during this time.

 Christmas toy packaging